ejjaquet/planterino/README.md

 ## Microcontroller

 For the heart of the project a **Arduino Mega + WiFi** is used.
 Basically an Arduino Mega 2560 with a build-in ESP8266 WiFi chip.
-With the onboard jumpersettings you can controll the workings of the moard:
+With the onboard jumpersettings you can controll the workings of the board:

 Dip switch settins for Arduino Mega + Wifi: